 Healthy eating reaching new heights with Etihad Airways

 Etihad Airways is leading the way for healthy airplane meals.
-It was the first airline in the middle east to offer a health-focussed menu.
+It was the first airline in the middle east to offer a health-focused menu.
 In April 2018 Etihad Airways began to introduce a Weqaya menu option, in collaboration with the Abu Dhabi Department of Health.

 The range of healthy food options were rolled out on-board long-haul flights (departing from Abu Dhabi), in first and business class, and in its lounges at Abu Dhabi International Airport.
 In December 2016, Etihad introduced Weqaya food items to restaurants in its headquarters, further highlighting its commitment to the health and well-being of its employees.

 Weqaya, derived from Arabic, means ‘prevention’.
 The department of health created the programme with the aim to encourage people to eat a healthy and balanced diet, in order to support good health and wellbeing.

 The Weqaya food programme will help contribute to effective reduction of risk factors associated with major diseases, such as heart disease and high blood pressure.